Human Rights Watch report blasts China as its chief barred from Hong Kong

 Chinese state media has also broadly blamed fake news and Western interference for landslide victories against pro-Beijing election candidates in Taiwan and Hong Kong.

+Geng Shuang, a spokesman for China’s foreign ministry, told reporters he would not read either report, adding that both organizations “distort the truth” and have no objectivity.

+“Currently, China’s human rights’ situation is the best it’s been in history,” said Geng.

 The HRW report, released at the United Nations on Tuesday, said Hong Kong police have used “excessive force” and have “increasingly restricted freedom of assembly” there.
-It criticised Hong Kong’s pro-Beijing leader Carrie Lam for refusing to launch an independent investigation into police abuses.
+It criticized Hong Kong’s pro-Beijing leader Carrie Lam for refusing to launch an independent investigation into police abuses.

 Beijing has previously criticized HRW over its investigations on surveillance technology and re-education camps in Xinjiang.
 The United Nations estimates roughly 1 million Uighurs have been previously detained in Xinjiang.